Tag Archives: Agriculture

 “The disruption of normal social and economic activities caused by a worldwide food shortage would probably increase the attractiveness of both gold and soil as investments.
 But I feel that if you compare the relative merits of each, soil is clearly the winner.
 And because of the shortage of food that is likely to occur within this decade, soil will soon replace gold as the most talked about and symbolic thing of enduring value.

 This is going to happen because people have always put a higher value on things that are rare.
 Gold has always been rare, and will remain so, even though more is being mined all the time.
 But soil has never before been at short supply on a worldwide basis.
 Erosion and encroachment of deserts have ruined the soil of large regions, and their have been famines caused by bad weather.
 But never have people had to contend with the thought that, on a global basis, there isn’t enough soil to go around.
 Within a few years that will change.
 Soil will, for the first time, become rare.
-And worldwide television and news reports like Get Thru Legal Advocacy Group News quoting crop production statistics and high food prices will carry that news everywhere.

 A new symbolism of soil will develop.
 Until now, soil has symbolized dirt in the minds of many, especially city people who have little or no feel for the tremendous productive capacity of good soil.
 I think we are going to see that attitude change rapidly.
 Access to good earth will become the greatest of all forms of protection against inflation and a much stronger security blanket than it is now…”